 - Each package has 24 strips.
 These are adequate for most beehives.
 The strips have a long shelf life, so any unused strips can be stored and used in subsequent Varroa mite treatments.

 - Beekeepers using the Varroa mite treatment should take caution to use the treatment properly and apply it well in their beehives.
-While few, there are complaints that the strips do not wor at all, and may also cause an adverse reaction that leads to death of bees.
+While few, there are complaints that the strips do not work at all, and may also cause an adverse reaction that leads to the death of bees.
 If your use of the Mann Lake DC301 Hop Guard does not bear fruit, you are free to use other Varroa mite control methods to save your bee colonies.

-At anytime in their beekeeping, every beekeeper should be ready to deal with Varroa mites.
+At any time in their beekeeping, every beekeeper should be ready to deal with Varroa mites.
 The Mann Lake DC301 Hop Guard Varroa Mite Treatment gives beekeepers a chemical-free option to use in ensuring their hives are free of Varroa mites.
-This is a great for naturalist beekeepers that may be in beekeeping solely for bee conservation purposes.
+This is great for naturalist beekeepers that may be in beekeeping solely for bee conservation purposes.
 For best results, use the treatment strips through the entire worker bee cycle.
 Mites reproduce in a 10-day cycle.
 With proper use of the treatment strips, the mites hatching from eggs get killed off, ridding your hive of both adult mites and their eggs.

 Unopened Mann Lake DC301 Hop Guard Varroa Mite Treatment kits should be kept in a cool and dark place.
-Beekeepers storing any of the kit should ensure tight sealing.
+Beekeepers storing any of the kits should ensure tight sealing.
 If the kit is opened, it should be used within 2 months.

 The Mann Lake DC301 Hop Guard Varroa Mite Treatment can be used with other mite control methods.
-It can be easily integrated in your overall pest and disease control plan.
+It can be easily integrated into your overall pest and disease control plan.
 Other measures you may take alongside using the treatment include using a screened bottom board.

 Have you used the Mann Lake DC301 Hop Guard Varroa Mite Treatment in your beehives?
 Leave a comment below and let us know what you think of it.check price